tanzirmehedi/eDySec/README.md

 ### 1. Experimental Environment

+For GitHub Codespaces (Dev environment), the default configuration is sufficient to reproduce outputs.
+However, performance may vary or degrade due to limited hardware resources compared to the local experimental setup described below.
+For full-scale training and evaluation, the following local environment was used.

 The analysis and experimental evaluation of **eDySec** were conducted in a controlled hardware and software environment.
 The reported configuration is provided below for reproducibility and reference, and reflects the setup used for model development, training, and evaluation.

 #### Hardware and Operating System